-- analyse and consider the annual needs based planning completed by the Fundholder and provide impartial advice on which locations and service types by location, should be prioritised for the next funding period; - evaluate and provide impartial advice to the Department on service proposals received from the Fundholder for funding of services, taking into consideration the MOICDP priorities and identified needs for the relevant state or territory; - ensure an appropriate mix of services is recommended across ASGC-RA 1-5 so as to target locations and service types where need is greatest; and - provide advice to the department on proposals that are worthy for funding in the relevant State and/or Territory through the MOICDP.
+- analyse and consider the annual needs based planning completed by the Fundholder and provide impartial advice on which locations should be prioritised for the next funding period; - evaluate and provide impartial advice to the Department on service proposals received from the Fundholder for funding of services, taking into consideration Fund priorities and identified needs for the relevant State or Territory; - ensure an appropriate and equitable mix of services is recommended across ASGC-RA 2-5 so as to target locations and service types where need is greates; and - provide advice to the Department on proposals that are worthy for funding in the relevant State or Northern Territory through the Fund.

-6.3 Advisory Forum Members
+6.3 Advisory Forum members

-Advisory Forum members must be experienced in the provision of health services, should also have knowledge of the key stakeholders of the MOICDP, together with an understanding of the principles of a multidisciplinary team based approach to delivering outreach services in urban, regional, rural and remote locations.
-Advisory Forum members must include local medical professionals and representatives from:
+Advisory Forum members should have a range of experiences in the planning and provision of health services and should also have knowledge of the key stakeholders of the Fund and the key issues that can affect the delivery of effective outreach services in the jurisdiction.
+Advisory Forum members may include local medical professionals and representatives from:

 - the Department of Health and Ageing;

 - State/Territory health authorities;

-- rural workforce agencies;

-- medical colleges;
+- Rural Workforce Agencies;

+- Medical colleges or other relevant groups of health practitioners;

-- Medicare locals;
+- Medicare Locals;

+- Consumer representative;

 - Aboriginal and Torres Strait Islander health organisations; and

 - local hospitals, community-based services and local communities.